FreePYQ logoFreePYQ

 Explanation:

 The series follows a pattern in both letters and numbers.
 Letters: QRP, STR, UVT, WXV, ?.
 Each group shifts letters forward (Q→S→U→W, R→T→V→X, P→R→T→V), so next is YZX.
 Numbers: 64, 54, 44, 34, ?.
 Each decreases by 10, so next is 24.
-Thus, YZX 24 (C) fits.
-Distractors have incorrect letter sequences or number steps.
+So, YZX 24 (C) fits.
+The other choices have incorrect letter sequences or number steps.

 Question 74